-Te Whakakitenga o Waikato Incorporated is the tribal authority representing the people of Waikato-Tainui iwi.
+Te Whakakitenga o Waikato (formerly known as Te Kauhanganui) is the tribal authority which represents the people of Waikato-Tainui.

 - Uphold, support, strengthen and protect the Kiingitanga (which incorporates the principles of unity, the retention of the tribal base in collective ownership, and co-operation among peoples).